 Pension annual allowance

-The pension annual allowance for the 2021/22 tax year is up to a maximum of £40,000.
-But what you can’t do is put away more than your annual salary and still get tax relief – so if your salary is £36,000 per year, that’s your cap.
+The standard annual allowance for the 2023/2024 tax year is £60,000, although it may be possible to carry forward unused annual allowance from a previous year to increase this amount (see Pension carry forward, below).
+But what you can’t do is put away more than your annual salary without getting a tax charge – so if your salary is £36,000 per year, that’s your cap.

 The tapered pension allowance